morepath/morepath/doc/security.rst

 Now that we give people a claimed identity and we have guarded our views with permissions, we need to establish who has what permissions where using some rules.
-We can use the :meth:`morepath.AppBase.permission_rule` directive to do that.
+We can use the :meth:`morepath.App.permission_rule` directive to do that.

 This is very flexible.
 Let's look at some examples.